 - 1 teaspoon celery seed

 - 1/2 cup chicken broth, beer or water

 - Combine all herbs and spices in a small bowl and stir to combine.
 Rub both sides of the pork chops with all of the dry rub and set aside.

-- Spray your slow cooker with cooking spray and spread a thin layer of BBQ sauce over the bottom.
+- Spray your slow cooker with cooking spray.
+Add pork chops, then pour over BBQ sauce mix and finally the onions.

-- Once pork chops are cooked through, remove from the slow cooker and top with BBQ sauce, crumbled bacon, shredded cheese and parsley.
+- Top with crumbled bacon, shredded cheese and parsley.
 Serve with veggies or mashed potatoes and enjoy!